 Crush Videos – What is wrong with the decision

 What is wrong with this decision is that the entire Act is rendered ineffective.
-I find it surprising by the way that a court can in effect make law in the USA.
+I find it surprising by the way that a court can in effect make law in the USA (other than through case precedents).
 Making law is for the government.
 However, in the USA constitutional law supersedes the common law and statute (government legislation) and the judges of the Supreme Court must decide if legislation conflicts with constitution.

 Removing this legislation opens the door for horrendously cruel acts to recommence.
 It will take time to redraft the law.
 Apparently a bill, H.R.
 5092, will fix the problem and help to ensure that the crush video industry is not reinvigorated in the absence of any enforceable federal law that addresses this behavior.